redis-field-engineering/redis-connect-dist/connectors/mssql/README.md

 <p>A Pipeline moves, transforms and orchestrates data transfer from one data structure in source data store to another data structure in target data source.

 <h6>Job</h6>
 <p>A Job is an implementation of a pipeline.
 One pipeline can have only one implementation.
-A job is considered “assigned” if a RedisConnect instance is executing the job.
-RedisConnect instance executes one or more Job processes that
+A job is considered “assigned” if a Redis Connect instance is executing the job.
+Redis Connect instance executes one or more Job processes that
 <br>• Read data, in batch, from the data structure on the source data store
 <br>• Transforms and maps data to a predefined data structure on the target data store
 <br>• Writes data, in batch, to the data structure on the target data store